-Persevere through the Faith of Jesus (sermon resource for 8/14/22)
+Persevere through the Faith of Jesus (preaching resource for 8/14/22)

 This post exegetes Hebrews 11:29-12:2, drawing on multiple sources including commentary from Warren Wiersbe (Bible Expository Commentary), F.F.
 Bruce (Epistle to the Hebrews) and D.A.
 Carson (New Bible Commentary).

 |The Battle of Jericho (public domain via Wikimedia Commons)|